spencerbraun/stats_notes/STATS202/ISL.md

 ##### Random Forests

-* Random forests provide an improvement over bagged trees by way of a random small tweak that decorrelates the trees.
+* Random forests provide an improvement over bagged trees by way of a random small tweak that de-correlates the trees.
 * Uses similar procedure as bagging, but when building these decision trees, each time a split in a tree is considered, a random sample of m predictors is chosen as split candidates from the full set of p predictors.
 * A fresh sample of m predictors is taken at each split, and typically we choose $m \approx \sqrt{p}$ - that is, the number of predictors considered at each split is approximately equal to the square root of the total number of predictors
 * Bagged trees may be highly correlated if there is one big predictor, since almost every tree will use this as its top split.
 Averaging across correlated quantities does not reduce the variance as much.
 Random forests overcome this problem by forcing each split to consider only a subset of the predictors.
 Therefore, on average $(p − m)/p$ of the splits will not even consider the strong predictor, and so other predictors will have more of a chance.
 If we choose m = p, then the random forest is exactly the same as bagging.